craigfrancis/php-is-literal-rfc/readme.md

 **Phase 2** could introduce a way for programmers to specify certain PHP function/method arguments can only accept literals, and/or specific value-objects their project trusts (this idea comes from [Trusted Types](https://web.dev/trusted-types/) in JavaScript, and their [60+ Injection Sinks](https://www.youtube.com/watch?v=po6GumtHRmU&t=92s) - like innerHTML).

-For example, a project could require the second argument for `pg_query()` only accept literals or their `query_builder` object (which provides a `__toString` method); and that any output (print, echo, readfile, etc) must use the `html_output` object that's returned by their trusted HTML Templating system (using `ob_start()` might be useful here).
+For example, a project could require the second argument for `pg_query()` only accept literals or their `query_builder_sql` object (which provides a `__toString` method); and that any output (print, echo, readfile, etc) must use the `html_output` object that's returned by their trusted HTML Templating system (using `ob_start()` might be useful here).

-**Phase 3** could set a default of 'only literals' for all of the relevant PHP function arguments, so developers are given a warning, and later prevented (via an exception), when they provide an unsafe value to those functions (they could still specify that unsafe values are allowed, e.g. phpMyAdmin).
+**Phase 3** could set a default of 'only literals' for all of the relevant PHP function arguments, so developers are given a warning when they provide an unsafe value to those functions (they could still specify that unsafe values are allowed, e.g. phpMyAdmin).
+And in ~10 years, the warning could change to an exception.

 And, for a bit of silliness (Spaß ist verboten), MarkR would like a `is_figurative()` function (functionality to be confirmed).